viveksapkal2793/MER-Factory/docs/tools.md

 ## Access the Dashboard

 *Note: The preview functionality for videos/images is for demonstration purposes only.
-Please clone the repository locally and double-click `tools/tune-dashboard.html` to use.*
+Please clone the repository locally run `dashboard.py` to use.*

 <div class="tool-access">
   <a href="tune-dashboard.html" class="btn btn-primary">